 Ever feel 'hangry'?

-If blood sugar levels drop too low too quickly we tend to feel tired, unable to concentrate, short-tempered and often crave sugar.
+If blood sugar levels drop too low too quickly we tend to feel tired, unable to concentrate, and short-tempered, and often crave sugar.

-If you have diabetes and use insulin (or if you have type 2 diabetes and use sulphonylurea tablets), these treatments can cause your blood sugar to drop well below normal - a hypoglycaemic episode or 'hypo'.
+If you have diabetes and use insulin (or if you have type 2 diabetes and use sulfonylurea tablets), these treatments can cause your blood sugar to drop well below normal - a hypoglycaemic episode, or 'hypo'.
 This causes the same symptoms of irritability and poor concentration.

 Keep blood sugar steady